jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Summer Algae Notes Summary.md

-- 295 mL of saltwater, 39 uL of F/2, 5 mL of algae into a 500 mL fla
+- 295 mL of saltwater, 39 uL of F/2, 5 mL of algae into a 500 mL flask
-- 460 mL of saltwater, 65 uL of F/2, 40 mL of algae into a 1000 mL flask
+- 460 mL of saltwater, 65 uL of F/2, 40 mL of the previous inoculation into a 1000 mL flask
--
+- Transfer into a carboy, and add 3 L of autoclaved saltwater with 3 mL of F/2 media